 Optimized For Your Platform

 If you’re using WordPress, you should certainly go with hosting that has options particularly for WordPress users.
 This makes it much easier to bring the component parts of your website together.
-Instead of having to follow difficult instructions to get your WordPress site online, these hosts makes it simple.
+Instead of having to follow difficult instructions to get your WordPress site online, these hosts make it simple.

 Price shouldn’t be your main concern when choosing what web hosting plan you want to pick.
 It is so important in keeping your website online that if you need to pay a little extra for quality, you absolutely should.